-Case-based reasoning systems are based on the hypothesis that "similar problems have similar solutions", and thus new problems are solved by reusing or adapting solutions of past problems.
+Case-based reasoning systems are based on the hypothesis that "similar problems have similar solutions", and thus they solve new problems by reusing or adapting solutions to past problems.
 However, how to reuse or adapt past solutions to new problems is one of the least understood problems in case-based reasoning.
-There are multiple open problems such as what knowledge is required for adaptation and how to acquire it [15], the relation between solution reuse and case retrieval [13], and solution revision [9].
-In this paper we will focus on one of such problems, namely how to reuse solutions originating from multiple cases.
+There are multiple open problems such as which is the knowledge required for adaptation and how to acquire it [15], the relation between solution reuse and case retrieval [13] or solution revision [9].
+In this paper we will focus on one of such problems, namely how to reuse solutions coming from multiple cases.

-The three most common approaches to reuse are: substitutional adaptation, transformational adaptation, and generative adaptation [9].
-In this paper we will focus on transformational adaptation techniques, and in particular in searchbased approaches.
-In search-based approaches to reuse, the solution to a problem is seen as a description (or term) in a search space.
+The three most common approaches to reuse are: substitutional adaptation, transformational adaptation and generative adaptation [9].
+In this paper we will focus on transformational adaptation techniques, and in particular in search-based approaches.
+In search-based approaches to reuse, the solution to a problem is seen as a description or term in a search space.
 The retrieved solution is seen as the starting point of a search process, which explores the search space by applying adaptation operators to the retrieved solution until a satisfactory solution to the problem at hand is found.
 These techniques are common, for instance, in CBR systems applied to planning domains [10].
-Imagine a trip planning CBR system that has to generate a trip to go from city A to city C, and has been able to retrieve a case with a solution to go from A to B and another case that has a solution to go from B to C. If search-based techniques are used, the starting point of the search will be one of those two solutions, but the solution to the problem at hand could be generated by combining the solutions in the two retrieved cases.
-Therefore, a better starting point would be one which combines both (parts of) solutions.
+These techniques require a starting point for the search process, which is typically the solution of the retrieved case.
+Imagine a trip planning CBR system that has to generate a trip to go from city A to city C, and has been able to retrieve a case with a solution to go from A to B and another case that has a solution to go from B to C. If search-based techniques are used, the starting point of the search will be one of those two solutions.
+But, clearly, the solution to the problem at hand could be generated by combining in some way the solutions in the two retrieved cases.
+Therefore, a better starting point would be one which combines both solutions.

 This paper introduces the amalgam operation as a formal operation through which, given two terms, a third term which combines as much as possible from the two original terms is generated.
-We will also discuss how this operation can be used to define search-based approaches to reuse which can, in a natural way, reuse solutions from more than one case at a time.
-Our amalgam operation is applicable whenever the solutions to be generated by a CBR system can be represented as terms in a search space, and where a more general than (subsumption) relation exists in such space (which we wil call "generalization space").
+We will then show how this operation can be used to define search-based approaches to reuse which can, in a natural way, reuse solutions from more than one case at a time.
+Our amalgam operation is applicable in situations where the solutions to be generated by a CBR system can be represented as terms in a generalization space, and where a more general than (subsumption) relation exists in such space.